AgileLatvia/agiledayriga/README.md

 ### To Be Developed
 1. Add HTML minification. :x:
 2. Add HTTPS if possible. :heavy_minus_sign: (not available for custom domains)

 3. Add Events microdata. :white_check_mark:

 4. Fix the issue with speakers if there're no SMs defined.
 In this case the 2nd speaker's block is aligned improperly. :white_check_mark:
 5. Update event schema.org markup with Eventbrite link and data. :white_check_mark:

-6. Use the approcah from Info sponors for grid view of other types of sponsors.
+6. Use the approcah from Info sponors for grid view of other types of sponsors, except Platinums.

+7. Support more than 1 day for sessions.

 ### To Be Done
 1. Move 2015 under standard flow.